microshare/microshare.github.io/docs/2/general-user/quick-start/access-my-apps.md

 ##### > [Installer](/docs/2/installer/quick-start/overview/)

-## 4. What Data or Apps are normally Shared?
+## 4. What Data or Apps are normally shared?
 ---------------------------------------

 By default the data from a device is NOT SHARED.
-Only the device cluster's owner can see it (assuming they use their own authorization for the device cluster).
+Only the device cluster's owner can see the cluster's data (assuming they use their own authorization for the device cluster).
 In most cases, this will require a share rule for that record type to be created in order to allow other parties to view the data.
 The cluster device is managed by the MS admin.

 Apps, however, by default are shared at the organizational level.
 They do not require share rules to be created.
 They can't be restricted in access although they can be filtered out of the default user view using favorites.
 Thus the accessibility of an entity is managed by any person who is accredited as an identity administrator.